top of page

 The Collectors* 2014 as audio/ebook; (physical edition 2022)

-La Belle Sauvage 2017 (pb 2018)
+The Book of Dust I: La Belle Sauvage 2017 (pb 2018)

-The Secret Commonwealth 2019 (pb 2019)
+The Book of Dust II: The Secret Commonwealth 2019 (pb 2019)

 Serpentine* 2020

-*These are the ‘small books’, physically small books each containing a single short story or novella, sometimes alongside additional ephemera from the wider world of the series.
+*The asterisked titles are the ‘small books’, physically small books each containing a single short story or novella, sometimes alongside additional ephemera from the wider world of the series.

 Italy

-As I say, I wanted to start with once example of familiar artwork, and chose to use for this purpose the covers in which the books first came out in Italy.
 These editions, which Salani started putting out from 1998 use the artwork by Eric Rohmann which was created for the books' original US editions.

-The first cover is again a version of artwork from a US edition (that market's 20th Anniversary edition), which is after all by an by Italian artist - Iacopo Bruno.
+In 2010, Italy saw the following editions.
+The first cover is again a version of artwork from a US edition - this time a version of the US's 20th Anniversary edition, which is after all by an by Italian artist, Iacopo Bruno.
+The covers of the other books though are by UK artist Kay Baylay.

 France